Coal companies of Australia: Enhance Place Pty Ltd

 Enhance Place Colliery near Lithgow, NSW.
 Pine Dale Coal Mine.

 Ensham Resources Pty Ltd

 Established in 1993 as a joint venture among major international companies and their Australian subsidiaries, Ensham Resources Pty Limited is one of Queensland's largest and fastest-growing thermal coal producers.
-Ensham's mining operations currently comprise five open-cut coal mining pits: Pits A,B,C & D either side of the Nogoa River—referred to as the ‘Ensham Project’—and the ‘Yongala’ pit, which is located approximately 5 km to the north of the main Ensham operation.
+Ensham's mining operations currently consist of five open-cut coal mining pits: Pits A, B, C and D either side of the Nogoa River—referred to as the ‘Ensham Project’—and the ‘Yongala’ pit, which is located approximately 5 km to the north of the main Ensham operation.
 Total combined production is currently in the vicinity of 9 million tonnes per annum (mtpa).
 Ensham Resources produces around 9 million tonnes per annum of high-energy low-ash thermal coal and small quantities of semi-soft coking coal.
 The coal is exported to leading energy producers in Japan, Korea, India and China and other countries.